 Culture shock can be common for those experiencing a new culture for the first time.
 You will notice differences between your new environment and what you were used to previously.
 This may include the way people speak, dress and behave.
 You may also encounter changes in food choice and social activities.
 As you manage this period of transition, you may experience culture shock – in that you feel disorientated and confused by the new set of rules and experiences you are part of.

-As an overseas national, you may choose to bring dependants to the UK for the period of time whilst you are studying.
-Here we provide guidance on accessing education services here in the UK alongside things to consider regarding childcare arrangements to ensure you can dedicate time to your studies.
+Here we have provided guidance on accessing education services here in the UK alongside things to consider regarding childcare arrangements to ensure you can dedicate time to your studies.